Agulhas Negras Peak

 Agulhas Negras Peak (Pico das Agulhas Negras, [ˈpiku daz aˈɡuʎɐz ˈneɡɾɐs], lit.
 'Black Needles Peak') is the fifth-highest mountain in Brazil, standing at 2791 m above sea level, making it one of the highest in the Brazilian Highlands.
 It is located in Itatiaia National Park, in the Mantiqueira range, on the border of the states of Rio de Janeiro and Minas Gerais.
 It is the highest point in the state of Rio de Janeiro, the third-highest in Minas Gerais, and the second-highest in the Mantiqueira range.

-The climb to the top was first attempted by Franklin Massena in 1856.
+The climb to the top of the mountain was first attempted by Franklin Massena in the year 1856.
 Further attempts were made by André Rebouças in 1878 and by Horácio de Carvalho in 1898, but the summit was only reached by Carlos Spierling and Osvaldo Leal in 1919.

 Etymology

 Its name means Black Needles Peak, because of the sharp dark rocks on its top, which give it a distinctive shape.
 The peak's massif is known as Itatiaia, which means "stone with many sharp points" in the Tupi language.
 The highest rock, with the summit, is known as Itatiaiaçu, or simply Açu (a Tupi suffix meaning "big") among Brazilian mountaineers.